voideditor/void/CONTRIBUTING.md

 # Guidelines

 Please don't make big refactors without speaking with us first.
-We'd like to keep the codebase similar to vscode so we can periodically rebase, and if we have big changes that gets complicated.
+We'd like to keep the codebase similar to vscode so we can periodically rebase, and if we have big changes this gets complicated.

 # Submitting a Pull Request